scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 1. Get all minority samples in a set :math:`C`.
 2. Add a sample from the targeted class (class to be under-sampled) in :math:`C` and all other samples of this class in a set :math:`S`.
-3. Train a 1-KNN on `C`.
+3. Train a 1-Nearest Neigbhour on :math:`C`.
 4. Go through the samples in set :math:`S`, sample by sample, and classify each one using a 1 nearest neighbor rule (trained in 3).
 5. If the sample is misclassified, add it to :math:`C`, and go to step 6.
-6. Repeat steps 3 to 5 until all observations in `S` have been examined.
+6. Repeat steps 3 to 5 until all observations in :math:`S` have been examined.

-The final dataset is `S`, containing all observations from the minority class and those from the majority that were miss-classified by the successive 1-KNN algorithms.
+The final dataset is :math:`S`, containing all observations from the minority class and those from the majority that were miss-classified by the successive 1-Nearest Neigbhour algorithms.

 The :class:`CondensedNearestNeighbour` can be used in the following manner::